Anti-Bullying Statement - please read our policy for further information

 Pupils who have bullied will be supported by:

 Pupils will have opportunities to develop their understanding of the nature of bullying, to explore their own and others attitudes to bullying and to develop the skills to deal with bullying through RSHE and other subject areas and through assemblies and other school activities.
-The school has an annual event in November along with the national anti-bullying week where pupils focus on how we can make the change by speaking out.
+The school has a regular Anti-Bullying Focus along with the national anti-bullying week where pupils focus on how we can make the change by speaking out.

 Monitoring, evaluation and review